adamjstevenson/oauth-stripe-connect-php/README.md

 2. Setup your Stripe account and the config file:
   2a.
 Login to your Stripe account (or create one) and [register your application](https://dashboard.stripe.com/account/applications/settings) as a platform if you haven't already.
   2b.
+Add your test secret key and development client ID to the config/config.php file.

-This project includes a Vagrantfile and a bootstrap.sh file to provision an app that's ready to
+  2c.
+Set a redirect URL for your application to point to https://yoursite.com/connected.php.
+This project includes a Vagrantfile and a bootstrap.sh file to provision a server that's ready to go for this application and will run locally by default on 12.12.12.12 (covered in more detail next).
+If you choose this option, you'll want to set the redirect URI to http://12.12.12.12/connected.php.